Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Note: unless stated otherwise, all quotes were taken from the official site.

 Water, especially in the desert, is life.
-And it also means human settlements.
-But I will mention Archaeology and History towards the end of this guide.
+It also means human settlements.
+However, I will mention Archaeology and History towards the end of this guide.

 David Stream